The Princess Royal Award for Emerging Engineers celebrates outstanding ideas, research and best practice.

 This shaped a belief that transport is not just infrastructure.
 It’s essential to building prosperous, connected communities.

-As de facto leader of a student-led master’s group at Heriot-Watt University, the author has driven the development of a cost-effective and deliverable proposal to reopen the South Sub to passengers using tram-trains as an extension of Edinburgh Trams.
+As member of a student-led master’s group at Heriot-Watt University, the author has helped drive the development of a cost-effective and deliverable proposal to reopen the South Sub to passengers using tram-trains as an extension of Edinburgh Trams.

 The group has succeeded where four previous feasibility studies have failed.